xlladdins/xll/docs/Excel4Macros/PIVOT.SHOW.PAGES.md

 **Remarks**

--   If the function is successful, it returns TRUE; otherwise, it
+  - > If the function is successful, it returns TRUE; otherwise, it
-    > returns the \#VALUE! error value.
+    > returns the \#VALUE\! error value.

--   If name is not a valid PivotTable name then the \#VALUE! error value
+  - > If name is not a valid PivotTable name then the \#VALUE\! error
-    > is returned.
+    > value is returned.

 **Related Functions**